datacamp-content/courses-introduction-to-shell/chapter4.md

 Printing filenames is useful for debugging, but the real purpose of loops is to do things with multiple files.
-This loop:
+This loop prints the second line of each data file:

 ```{shell}
 for file in seasonal/*.csv; do head -n 2 $file | tail -n 1; done
 ```

-prints the second line of each data file.
-It has the same structure as the others you have already seen: all that's different is that its body is a pipeline of two commands instead of a single command.
+It has the same structure as the other loops you have already seen: all that's different is that its body is a pipeline of two commands instead of a single command.

 *** =instructions